arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/uploading-sketches-m4/content.md

 ```

 ![ADB upload with a terminal](assets/x8-terminal-ADB-push.png)

+## How it works?
+The Portenta X8 has some services that once the sketch has been pushed to the required folder, if it detects changes the device will flash the M4 after that happened!

+This work thanks to the following services:
+* monitor-m4-elf-file.service: this service monitors the directory `/tmp/arduino/m4-user-sketch.elf` each time it detects a new file it will proceed to flash the M4 using the tool `openOCD` and providing the sketch that has been pushed.
+* android-tools-adbd.service: responsible of generating the needed interfaces for the different types of usb gadgets.
+* create-docker-envfile.service: Controls if the device has been plugged for example in some carrier and makes the info available at `/var/run/arduino_hw_info.env` and is meant to be used by the ´docker containers´.

 ## Conclusion
 You now have access to the M4 processor, so for example you are able to connect an I<sup>2</sup>C sensor and interact with it and the Arduino X8 Linux side.